CrimsonKindness/ck-website/content/teams/index.md

 +++
 Teams are the heart and soul of Crimson Kindness.
 Teams consist of fun activities engaging you and others in acts of kindness.
-[Team Leaders](../team-leaders) will provide an activityat each meeting helping you to spread a little more kindness each time you go.
+[Team Leaders](../team-leaders) will provide an activity at each meeting helping you to spread a little more kindness each time you go.

 Teams meet every other week on Sunday-Thursday at 7:00 in the Ferguson Center on